-When comparing Descent: Journeys in the Dark vs Azul, the Slant community recommends Azul for most people.
+When comparing Descent: Journeys in the Dark vs Azul, the Slant community recommends Descent: Journeys in the Dark for most people.
 In the question“What are the best board games?”
-Azul is ranked 38th while Descent: Journeys in the Dark is ranked 46th.
-The most important reason people chose Azul is:
+Descent: Journeys in the Dark is ranked 20th while Azul is ranked 46th.
+The most important reason people chose Descent: Journeys in the Dark is:

 Ranked in these QuestionsQuestion Ranking

 Pro Accessible and easy to learn game systems

 While the actual rule book may not be the most organized manual in the world, the gameplay systems themselves are very simple to grasp, even for new players.
 Thanks to being both intuitive and easy to follow, anyone can join in on the fun.

 Descent uses basic dice rolls for most actions, and how many actions you can take per turn are clearly defined based on your hero class.
 Movement along the board is handled in a grid like fashion with each tile denoting a certain distance.
 There is never any second guessing of whether or not you're in range to help a friend or attack an enemy.
 If you can roll dice, follow a tile based board, and understand a few simple rules, you can easily play this game.